-Past policies and beliefs about what good land management practices are have led us to clear our paddocks, pick up wood and natural ‘litter’, straighten our streams, and get water flowing as quickly as possible.
+Past policies and beliefs about good management practices saw landholders encouraged to clear paddocks, pick up wood and natural ‘litter’, straighten streams, and get water flowing as quickly as possible.
 However, these activities reduce the complex habitat our native wildlife needs to thrive, as well as impacting on our ability to spend time along our rivers fishing, swimming and connecting with nature.

 “Natural river systems are complex, ‘messy’ and retain water, nutrients and carbon.
 Modified river systems are simple, ‘neat’ and designed to keep water moving.
 These systems are carbon poor.
 It is estimated that modified river systems store less than 2% of the carbon they used to,” says Professor Ellen Wohl.

 The mantra for the Rivers of Carbon program is ‘mess it up and slow it down’.
 When it comes to rivers, messy is better for wildlife, river health, carbon sequestration, biodiversity and recreation.